m4v15/master-reference/coursebook/week-5/research-afternoon.md

 # Research Afternoon

-## Node Shell project

-1. Using the instructions [here](https://github.com/foundersandcoders/Node-Shell-Workshop/blob/master/PROJECT.md), create your own test output formatter (a test output formatter is a program that when you pipe the results of your tests into, will read the results of those tests and provide you with useful information about them e.g. `tap-spec`, `tap-nyan`)
-2. (Bonus) Publish your package to [npm](https://github.com/foundersandcoders/Node-Shell-Workshop/blob/master/PROJECT.md#publishing-to-npm)

 ## Continuous Integration

 1. Research what Continuous Integration is and what assurances it can provide when building an application.